September 22, 2025

 Essential nutrients such as nitrogen, phosphorus, potassium, calcium, magnesium, etc., are provided to the roots in various ways using nutrient-rich solutions.

-Every plant requires certain parameters for its growth.
-Likewise, similar conditions are simulated for the best growth results in a hydroponic system.
+Similarly, similar conditions are simulated to achieve optimal growth results in a hydroponic system.

 Some of the common methods for the cultivation of plants in hydroponics are: